berthelemy/flisspowercounselling/_pages/06-contact.md

 ---
 <!-- Contact -->

-#### SEPTEMBER 2024: Unfortunately I have no availability at the moment and don't expect any spaces to become available this year.
+#### JANUARY 2025: Unfortunately I have no availability at the moment and don't expect any spaces to become available in the next few months.

 You can contact me anytime to make an appointment.
 I will get back to you as soon as I can after get your message.
 This is likely to take a little longer at weekends.